psyBeth/Hanako-Stocks-BE/README.md

 - erd image will be upgraded
     - price will be added to product
     - account will be changed to user
-- info logging to console on: category, brand, firm, product
+- info logging to console on controller's read func: category, brand, firm, product